Class: TestWorkflowEnvironment

 Start a time skipping workflow environment.

-By default, this environment will automatically skip to the next events in time when a workflow handle's result
+This environment automatically skips to the next events in time when a workflow handle's result is awaited on

-is awaited on (which includes WorkflowClient.execute).
-Before the result is awaited on, time can be
+(which includes WorkflowClient.execute).
+Before the result is awaited on, time can be manually skipped

 Parameters